 Jonathan Chu, a life-long Memphian, has been a working violinist/fiddler in the music industry locally and internationally since 1999.
 He began his musical journey at the age of three, studying through the Suzuki Method at the then, Memphis State Suzuki String Program and then continuing his education as a performance major through the University of Memphis Rudi E Scheidt School of Music.

-His journey with his the violin started with classical music but by late high school and early college a journey began into other styles like rock, Celtic music and Americana where he learned the skills of improv and riffing to create a unique and dynamic melodies with which he would utilize to support the sound of the varied artists he would work alongside.
+His journey with his the violin started with classical music but by late high school and early college a journey began into other styles like rock, Celtic music and Americana where he learned the skills of improv and riffing to create a unique, dynamic melodies with which he would utilize to support the sound of the varied artists he would work alongside.

 Jonathan has performed on tour and recorded with artists such as Todd Agnew, Skillet, Kari Jobe, Big Daddy Weave, Sister Hazel, Newsong, and Mac Powell of Third Day.
 Currently, you can catch Jonathan on tour with the band Rend Collective.